Honor killings by region: Europe

+The Council of Europe Convention on preventing and combating violence against women and domestic violence prohibits honor killings.
+Article 42 reads:

 Albania

 Honor-based violence has a long tradition in Albania, and although it is much rarer today than it was in the past, it still exists.
 The Kanun is a set of traditional Albanian laws and customs.
 Honor (in Albanian: Nderi) is one of the four pillars on which the Kanun is based.
 Honor crimes happen, especially in northern Albania.
-In Albania (and in other parts of the Balkans) the phenomenon of blood feuds between males was more common historically than honor killings of females, but honor-based violence against women and girls has become more common in recent years.
+In Albania (and in other parts of the Balkans), the phenomenon of blood feuds between males was more common historically than honor killings of females, but honor-based violence against women and girls has become more common in recent years.

+Australia

+A number of attempted honor killings have occurred within Australia, among Muslim immigrant communities residing there.